 (August 11, 1972)

-* Bram van Velde, his artist quotes and statements on art & life: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
-Charles Juliet, First Dalkey Archive edition, 2009, London and Champaign pp. 90-91 (Dutch painter, famous for his abstract coloured paintings in an expressive abstract style; some biography facts and art links for images of Van Velde’s painting art, at the bottom)
+* several artist quotes and statements on art & life: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
+Charles Juliet, First Dalkey Archive edition, 2009, London and Champaign pp. 90-91.

 - I think there is a degree of primitivism in what I do… …You have to see without illusions.
 Without trying to protect yourself.